eswarm/manageDownloads/README.md

 manageDownloads
 ===============

 Simple python script to manage your downloads folder.

+Usage : manageDownloads.py /your/path